Wine to Taiwan

 - Drinking habits are changing: most new consumers have yet to develop a fixed preference for the source of wine.

-Australia faces increased competition from a number of markets.
 France dominates the ultra-premium price segment, with a strong demand for French wine from Bordeaux and Burgundy amongst more affluent consumers.
 Wine publications also provide key support for French wine producers, with consumer drinking preferences and habits being heavily influenced by wine publications such as Wine Advocate, Decanter and Wine Spectator.
-On the other hand, a depreciating Euro has gifted French wine suppliers with a comparative advantage over Australian wine exporters.

 Tariffs, regulations and customs